dwyerse/EventPlanner/README.md

 - Login as an administrator user
 - Create a new event or view an existing event
 - Click View Guest Details button on the view page for this event
-- If guests have been registered for this event their details will be listed.
+- If guests have been invited to this event their details will be listed.
 Press Go Back button to return to the event view page
 - If instead no guests had been registered for this event, a message will be displayed indicating this.
 - Register new guest(s) for the event as per the instructions for Feature 13
 - Return to the view page for this event